jaccomoc/jactl-vertx/docs/README.md

 object that you create using the `JactlContext.environment()` method.
 See next section for an example.

-### Application Integration
+## Application Integration

-To add these additional functions/methods to your Jactl based application you will need to make sure that the functions/methods are registered with the Jactl runtime by invoking `io.jactl.vertx.JsonFunctions.registerFunctions()` (for the JSON methods) and, if you want to use the example `sendReceiveJson()` function, invoking `example.io.jactl.vertx.VertxFunctions.registerFunctions()`.
+To add the additional functions/methods from the `jactl-vertx` library to your Jactl based application you will need to make sure that the functions/methods are registered with the Jactl runtime by invoking `io.jactl.vertx.JsonFunctions.registerFunctions()` (for the JSON methods) and, if you want to use the example `sendReceiveJson()` function, invoking `example.io.jactl.vertx.VertxFunctions.registerFunctions()`.

 Both these methods should be passed the instance of the `io.jactl.vertx.JactlVertxEnv` class that is also passed to the `JactlContext.environment()` method when constructing your `JactlContext` object.